clifford269/FrutigerFX/README.md

 **Disclaimer**:

-            1. This theme was build to look best with the Windows 7 Aero user interface.
+            1. This theme was made to look best with the Windows 7 Aero user interface.

             2. You might encounter bugs/issues.
-               You are encouraged to discover them and they might get corrected with time.
+               You are encouraged to discover them so that they get corrected with time.

 ->Put the defaults folder and config.js file in C:\Program Files\Mozilla Firefox

-->And the chrome folder in %appdata%/Mozilla/Firefox/Profiles/(Your default Firefox profile)
+->And the chrome folder in %appdata%\Mozilla\Firefox\Profiles\(Your default Firefox profile)

 ->DON'T forget to delete startupCache folder under C:\Users\(username)\AppData\Local\Mozilla\Firefox\Profiles\(Your default Firefox profile)